dotnet/csharpstandard/standard/expressions.md

 >
 > This has the same effect as
 >
-> <!-- Example: {template:"code-in-main-without-using", name:"ObjectInitializers3UserB", additionalFiles:["PointWithAutoProps.cs", "RectangleWithConstructorPointAllocation.cs"]} -->
+> <!-- Example: {template:"code-in-main-without-using", name:"ObjectInitializers3UserB", additionalFiles:["PointWithAutoProps.cs","RectangleWithConstructorPointAllocation.cs"]} -->
 > ```csharp
 > Rectangle __r = new Rectangle();
 > __r.P1.X = 0;